 Because of this, turntables can be a lot of hassle, and you may end up buying and returning individual components until you find a particular setup that you like.

-If you enjoy the idea of having complete control over the parts required for your setup, a turntable may be the perfect device that provides you with the more contemporary sound you desire.
+If you enjoy the idea of having complete control over the parts required for your setup, a turntable will be the perfect device that provides you with the more contemporary sound you desire and options to adjust and upgrade pieces in the future.

 Record Player vs. Turntable: Which Should You Choose?